sharetribe/sharetribe/README.md

   * A database.
 Only MySQL has been tested, so we give no guarantees that other databases (e.g. PostgreSQL) work.
 You can install MySQL Community Server two ways:
     1. If you are on a Mac, use homebrew: `brew install mysql` (*highly* recommended).
 Also consider installing the [MySQL Preference Pane](https://dev.mysql.com/doc/refman/5.1/en/osx-installation-prefpane.html) to control MySQL startup and shutdown.
 It is packaged with the MySQL downloadable installer, but can be easily installed as a stand-alone.
     2. Download a [MySQL installer from here](http://dev.mysql.com/downloads/mysql/)
+  * [Sphinx](http://pat.github.com/ts/en/installing_sphinx.html).
+Version 2.1.4 has been used successfully, but newer versions should work as well.
+  * [Imagemagick](http://www.imagemagick.org).
+If you're using OS X and have Homebrew installed, install it with `brew install imagemagick`

 1. Get the code.
 Cloning this git repo is probably easiest way: `git clone git://github.com/sharetribe/sharetribe.git`
 1. Go to the sharetribe project root directory